moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

     moveit_visual_tools.deleteAllMarkers();
     moveit_visual_tools.loadRemoteControl();

-In the constructor we pass in the ROS node, the base link of the robot, the marker topic to use (more on this later), and the robot model (which we get from the move_group_interface).
+We pass the following into the constructor: the ROS node, the base link of the robot, the marker topic to use (more on this later), and the robot model (which we get from the move_group_interface).
-Next we make a call to delete all the markers, this clears any rendered state out of RViz that we have left over from previous runs.
+Next, we make a call to delete all the markers.
+This clears any rendered state out of RViz that we have left over from previous runs.
-Lastly we load remote control.
+Lastly, we load remote control.
 Remote control is a really simple plugin that lets us have a button in RViz to interact with our program.

 4 Write closures for visualizations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After we've constructed and initialized we'd like to create some closures (function objects that have access to variables in our current scope) that we can use later in our program to render visualizations in RViz.
+After we've constructed and initialized, we now create some closures (function objects that have access to variables in our current scope) that we can use later in our program to help render visualizations in RViz.

 .. code-block:: C++